-If you receive a bomb threat, remain calm and:
+If you receive a bomb threat, or find a suspicious package, remain calm and:

-- Obtain as much information as possible. - Keep the bomb threat caller talking and ask as many questions of the caller as you can. - Call 911 immediately and then the NDSCS Police at 701-671-2233 (3-2233 from Campus phones). - Complete a Bomb Threat Checklist form and have it ready, along with your notes from the call, for responding Officers.
-It is recommended to have a Bomb Threat Checklist form handy and follow it while receiving the threat. - Do not touch suspicious packages.
-Be sure to contact NDSCS Police of any suspicious packages, items, or people in the area. - Follow instructions from first responders with regards to evacuation assembly areas.
+- Obtain as much information as possible. - Keep the bomb threat caller talking and ask as many questions of the caller as you can. - Call 911 immediately and then the NDSCS Police at 701-671-2233 (3-2233 from Campus phones). - Do not touch suspicious packages.
+Be sure to contact NDSCS Police of any suspicious packages, items, or people in the area. - Follow instructions from first responders with regard to evacuation assembly areas.